Many federal documents are born digital or have been digitized.

 or Google Books

-search is worthwhile.
+search is also worthwhile.
 To reduce the number of hits, try adding to the search box:

 All federal documents received at H-L Library since September 1999 have been cataloged.
 Only a few documents of "high interest or importance" from before that time have been cataloged.
 Because not all of our documents are cataloged, determining whether we hold a particular document can be a multi-step process.
 Barbara Levergood would be glad to advise you at any stage in your search on how to find the document you are looking for.

-The general strategy for trying to find a document is: (a) to use CBBcat to find out whether the document is in that catalog and held at Bowdoin; (b) if not, to find the Superintendent of Documents (SuDocs) call number to look for the document on the shelves here at Bowdoin or to find the document online; (c) if not, to find the document in CBBcat, MaineCat, or WorldCat and request it.
+The general strategy for trying to find a document is: (a) use Compass to find out whether the document is in that catalog and held at Bowdoin; (b) if not, try to find the Superintendent of Documents (SuDocs) call number to look for the document on the shelves here at Bowdoin; (c) if not, to find the document in Compass, MaineCat, or WorldCat and request it; (d) if not, try to find the document online.
 The most thorough and efficient strategy is, in chronological order:

 - In order to continue trying to find a SuDocs number, for federal documents published since ca. July 1976, next try the Catalog of U.S. Government Publications (CGP).
 (It is not possible to request documents via the CGP.)